Visa & Permits for traveling Tibet/ Kailash

 These are required to visit closed areas - much of the Tibetan Autonomous Region outside the Lhasa prefecture-level district, and scattered counties elsewhere.
 They are usually only obtainable through tour operators, for tours by four-wheel-drive cars.
 Permits to visit places that are not declared open are known as Aliens Travel Permits, or PSBs.
 They are issued by the police (Public Security Bureau, "PSB").
-A single permit is normally issued to all the people who are traveling together, the permit naming just one of them and stating how many others are accompanying him; the passports, or at least photocopies of passports and visas, of all person traveling, must be presented in order to obtain a permit.
+A single permit is normally issued to all the people who are traveling together, the permit naming just one of them and stating how many others are accompanying him; the passports, or at least photocopies of passports and visas, of all persons traveling, must be presented in order to obtain a permit.

 Generally, it takes 1 week to get the Tibet permit after you supply the full necessary documents.
-After having a permit from TTB, Touch Kailash Travel could buy you the air tickets and manage package tours to Tibet.
+After having a permit from TTB, Touch Kailash Travel could buy you air tickets and manage package tours to Tibet.

-The following details of the travelers are required for Permit:
+The following details of the travelers are required for the Permit:

 Name, Nationality, Passport number, Sex, Date of Birth, and Occupation details for the Indian passport holder

 Passport scan copy for other than Indian passport holder

 Only the guide could hold the permit after you arrive in Tibet.
-You are not allowed to bring with it and travel to anywhere you want because except Lhasa you need another permit named as "Aliens Permit".
+You are not allowed to bring with it you and travel to anywhere you want because except Lhasa you need another permit named an "Aliens Permit".
 Otherwise, if you are stopped by the police you will be sent out of Tibet or have trouble politically and economically.
 Furthermore, the travel agency which helped to get you the permit will also be in trouble.